Stendal Hauptbahnhof

-Stendal Hauptbahnhof (Stendal Hauptbahnhof) is a railway station in the town of Stendal, Saxony-Anhalt, Germany.
+Stendal Central Railway Station (Stendal Hauptbahnhof) is a railway station in the town of Stendal, Saxony-Anhalt, Germany.
 The station lies on the Berlin-Lehrte railway, Hanover–Berlin high-speed railway, Magdeburg-Wittenberge railway, Stendal–Uelzen railway, Stendal-Tangermünde railway and Stendal–Niedergörne railway.
 It is an important railway hub for regional trains and is also used by Intercity and Intercity-Express (ICE) trains regularly.
 Until the winter 2012 timetable Stendal station was only by Deutsche Bahn trains.
 Since December 2012, the station has also been served by some services operated by Ostdeutsche Eisenbahn.
 It is classified by Deutsche Bahn as a category 3 station.

 History

 On 7 July 1849, Stendal received its first railway connection with the opening of the Magdeburg-Wittenberge railway by the Magdeburg-Wittenberge Company (Magdeburg-Wittenbergeschen Eisenbahn-Gesellschaft).
 This ran on the eastern outskirts of the town and there was a station at Stendal—later called Stendal Ost (east)—from its opening.

 During the course of construction of the Stendal–Uelzen railway and the Berlin–Lehrte railway in 1870, the station was moved to the southern edge of the town to allow passengers to change between the three lines.
 The Magdeburg-Wittenberge railway was also relocated to be connected to the new station and has run around the town to its west since then.
 The current station building was also built between 1869 and 1871.
 It suffered severe bomb damage during World war II, especially on 22 February 1945 due to Operation Clarion and on 7 April 1945.

 In April 1886, the Stendal-Tangermünde railway was connected to station.

 In June 1892, a horse tramway was opened between the station forecourt and the Uenglinger Tor (Uenglingen gate); in October 1909, another horse tramway was added, but this ran between Stendal Ost station on the original Magdeburg-Wittenberge railway and the Uenglinger Tor.
 Both tramways were closed in October 1926 and replaced by a bus route.

 In the autumn of 1908, the station was connected with the Stendal–Arendsee light railway and, in May 1914, with the Stendal–Arneburg railway after this had been converted from metre gauge to standard gauge.
 The line to Arendsee was closed gradually from 1978 to 1995.
 All operations on the line to Arneburg ended in October 1972.

 The Stendal–Niedergörne railway was connected to the station in January 1977 to provide a connection to the Stendal Nuclear Power Plant, which was never completed.
 Since the end of passenger traffic in late 1995, the line has been used only by freight trains.

 Stendal was connected to the electrical railway network in 1984 with the electrification of the line to Magdeburg.

 Between 1994 and 1998, the Hanover–Berlin high-speed railway was built parallel to the Berlin-Lehrte railway.
 A southern bypass of Stendal was built against the wishes of the town; this is now used by most long-distance trains running on the line.
 Nevertheless, the first ICE train stopped at Stendal station on 27 September 1998.